Hold Tight Gently

 Holding tight gently a practice of calibrating things as they shift from moment to moment.
 It’s similar to how you adjust your speed and distance when you’re driving a car or riding a bike.
 When you’re new at it, you have to put a lot of thought into it.
 With experimentation and experience, you might not even need to think about it at all because it just happens.

 Getting over that learning curve can seem scary or even impossible.
-If you want some support and guidance to make it happen, get in touch with me and let’s schedule a free 30 minute Get Acquainted call over Skype.
+If you want some support and guidance to make it happen, get in touch with me and let’s schedule a free Get Acquainted call.
 We can talk about whatever is going on for you and explore how coaching can help.
 When you discover how holding tight gently works for you, you’ll see how much more ease it brings to your relationships and your sex life.